Discriminative calibration: Check Bayesian computation from simulations and flexible classifier: Discussions

 \section{Discussions}

 This paper develops a classifier-based diagnostic tool for Bayesian computation, applicable to MCMC, variational and simulation based inference, or even their ensembles.
 We learn test statistics from data using classification.
 Through a flexible label mapping, our method yields a (family of) computable divergence metric and an always valid testing $p$-value, and the statistical power is typically higher than the traditional rank based SBC.
 Various statically-meaningful features are available depending on the task and we include them in the classifier.
 Visual exploration is also supported.
-In addition, the classifier is directed related to the importance ratio \eqref{eq_opt_cla}.
-Hence, from this estimated importance ratio, we could further calibrate $q(\theta|y)$ using importance weighing.

-\paragraph{Related diagnostics.} The early idea of simulation based calibration dates back to \cite{geweke2004getting} who compared the prior and the data-averaged posterior, i.e., to check $p(\theta)= \int\! q(\theta|y)p(y)dy$ using simulations. \cite{yu2021assessment} further developed techniques for the first and second moment estimate of the data-averaged posterior using the law of total variance.
+\textbf{Related diagnostics.} The early idea of simulation based calibration dates back to \cite{geweke2004getting} who compared the prior and the data-averaged posterior, i.e., to check $p(\theta)= \int\! q(\theta|y)p(y)dy$ using simulations. \cite{yu2021assessment} further developed techniques for the first and second moment estimate of the data-averaged posterior using the law of total variance.
 Our method includes such moment comparison as special cases: using the no-$y$ binary labeling (Example \ref{example2}), then comparing the empirical moments of the $q$ sample the $p$ sample can be achieved through a naive Bayes classifier or a linear discriminant analysis.